 1.6 Employment Purposes: Shall have the definition as set forth in 15 U.S.C. § 1681a(h), consistent with the interpretation supplied by the Federal Trade Commission in its July 2011 Staff Report with Summary of Interpretations, which includes volunteer and independent contractor relationships.

-1.7 Furnisher: Shall refer to any person or entity that supplies information about a Consumer to GHRR that is incorporated into the Report.
+1.7 Furnisher: Shall refer to any person or entity that supplies information about a Consumer to GHRR and which information is incorporated into the Report.

-1.10 Legitimate business need: Shall include, but not be limited to, relationships involving schools and students, credentialing, admitting privileges, hospitals and clinical rotations, and facility access privileges.
+1.10 Legitimate business need: Shall include, but not be limited to, relationships involving schools and students, credentialing, admitting privileges, hospitals and clinical rotations, facility access privileges, and other purposes.

 2.1 Customer Authentication.